Carreau/inplace_restarter/README.md

 # DEBUG

-add `"--Kernel.log_level=10"` in the kernelspec to have debug messages:
+add `"--RestarterApp.log_level=DEBUG"` in the kernelspec to have debug messages:

 ```